gdedrouas/Exchange-AD-Privesc/DNSAdmins/DNSAdmins.md

 and from the **Exchange Trusted Subsystem** security groups to control the DNSAdmins group and then compromise the entire prepared Active Directory domain.
 This second part was described in [this work from Shay Ber](https://medium.com/@esnesenon/feature-not-bug-dnsadmin-to-dc-compromise-in-one-line-a0f779b8dc83) in 2017

+As a matter of fact, any security group inheriting its DACL from the Domain Object can be controlled in this way.
+The ones giving a privilege escalation to Domain Admins are usually protected by AdminSDHolder, though the DNSAdmins group is not.

 DISCLAIMER: This issue has been responsibly disclosed to MSRC in November 2018 and after a few back and forth emails, they closed the case.
 Basically, they could not reproduce the issue in their testing environments.
 However, the DACL of the incriminated object on their side appears to be quite different from the DACL that I observed in several live production AD domains: MSRC side DACL has a few *Deny* ACEs explicitely positioned for the incriminated Exchange security groups, where production side has only *Allow* ACEs.
+Not to mention *Deny* ACEs are bad practice for a case where *Allow* ACEs should just be removed.

 From there, I can only speculate that either they have an unreleased fix on their testing environments, or their path of Exchange deployment on AD is different from what is commonly observed on live domains, which are upgraded and not redeployed on CU releases.
-If the aformentionned *Deny* ACEs are positioned on your environment, it is probably *NOT* vulnerable.
+If the aformentioned *Deny* ACEs are set on your environment, it is probably *NOT* vulnerable.

 * Description of the issue

 In up-to-date deployments of Exchange 2016 in Shared permissions (default) or RBAC split permissions, three controlling ACEs are positioned on the "CN=DNSAdmins,CN=Users" group for the **Exchange Windows Permissions** and for the **Exchange Trusted Subsystem** security groups.
+They are inherited from the Domain Object, two of them are documented, the ETS one is not.

-These ACE are probably positioned during an update or a particular CU install.
-I have been confirmed they exist on other organizations production environments.
+This undocumented ACE is probably positioned during an update or a particular CU install.
+I have been confirmed it exists on other organizations production environments.
 This is their SDDL representation:

 ```
 (OA;CIID;WP;bf9679c0-0de6-11d0-a285-00aa003049e2;;<SID of EWP>)
 (OA;CIID;WP;0296c120-40da-11d1-a9c0-0000f80367c1;;<SID of EWP>)
 (OA;CIID;WD;;bf967a9c-0de6-11d0-a285-00aa003049e2;<SID of ETS>)
 ```

 Which translates into:

 | Account | ACE type | Inheritance | Permissions | On property/ Applies to | Comments |